zhenqidong/GoDaddy_Powershell_DDNS/README.md

 # GoDaddy_Linux_DDNS
-Simple script to check and update a Godaddy domain with your public ip address from you internet provider Supported A and AAAA record
+Simple script to check and update a Godaddy domain with your public ip address from you internet provider

-Reference by GoDaddy_Powershell_DDNS
+Supported A and AAAA record

 You will need a GoDaddy developer account.
 Go to GoDaddy developer site to create a developer account and get your key and secret